BrityHemming/HTML-CSS-Responsive-Practice/README.md

 # HTML-CSS-Responsive-Practice

 ## Task 1 - Set up the project in Git Hub
+Create a forked copy of this project
+Add your team lead as collaborator on Github
+Clone your OWN version of the repository (Not Lambda's by mistake!)
+Create a new branch: git checkout -b <firstName-lastName>.
+Implement the project on your newly created <firstName-lastName> branch, committing changes regularly Push commits: git push origin <firstName-lastName>

 ## Task 2 - MVP
 ### HTML